Master Corporal C.J. Stillman, et al. v. Her Majesty the Queen, et al.

 (Federal Court) (Criminal) (By Leave)

-Canadian charter (Criminal) - Criminal law, Offences, Constitutional law, Military offences, Appeals - Canadian Charter of Rights and Freedoms – Criminal law – Offences – Constitutional law - Military offences - Right to jury – Appeals – Stare decisis – In R. v.
+Constitutional law - Criminal law, Offences, Military offences, Appeals - Canadian Charter of Rights and Freedoms – Criminal law – Offences – Constitutional law - Military offences - Right to jury – Appeals – Stare decisis – In R. v.
 Royes, 2016 CMAC 1, Court Martial Appeal Court decided that s.
 130(1)(a) of National Defence Act, R.S.C.
 1985, c.
 N-5, did not violate s.
 11(f) of Canadian Charter of Rights and Freedoms - Leave to appeal refused - Whether that decision is binding.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.